IceHe/lib/java/cmd/javac.md

     - `empty` : Warns about an empty statement after if.
     - `exports` : Warns about the issues regarding module exports.
     - `fallthrough` : Warns about the falling through from one case of a switch statement to the next.
-    - `finally` : Warns about finally clauses that don’t terminate normally.
+    - `finally` : Warns about finally clauses that don't terminate normally.
     - `module` : Warns about the module system-related issues.
     - `opens` : Warns about the issues related to module opens.
     - `options` : Warns about the issues relating to use of command line options.